Skip to Main Content

 The chairperson of the committee shall maintain a log of the hearing.
 This log shall include a brief description of the subject matter of the grievance and the outcome of the hearing but shall not contain any personally identifiable information.
 This log shall be open to outside inspection.

-Other records of the committee which are not open to outside inspection include: tape recordings of the hearing, all written information presented, the actions of the committee and the chairperson’s final report including the committee’s findings, decision as to cause, and recommended remedies.
+5. Other records of the committee which are not open to outside inspection include: recordings of the hearing, all written information presented, the actions of the committee and the chairperson’s final report including the committee’s findings, decision as to cause, and recommended remedies.

 Effective Date: